 Whoever came up with this cunning way of eating cake for breakfast (or any other meal, for that matter), we thank you for your service to society.
 Carrier of berries, bacon, or pretty much anything you darn well please, pancakes are peerless and are usually the first thing we learn to whip up in the kitchen.
 This is no coincidence—if you can make pancakes, you're set for life.

-So wave goodbye to waffles and au revoir to French toast—because today we're talking pancakes, here's where to find Auckland's 10 best, according to you.
+So wave goodbye to waffles and au revoir to French toast—because today we're talking pancakes.
+Here's where to find Auckland's best.

 The Federal Delicatessen

 If you can tear yourself away from The Fed's dinner menu—even just the once—make sure you order some of their moreish American-style griddle cakes.
 Made from a buttermilk batter that's next-level soft, these have doubs the blueberries (blueberries in the mixture and as a compote on the top), as well as cinnamon butter and a strudel nut crunch.
 Suddenly we're not missing that Reuben sammie quite so much...